alexandernst/monks/README.md

 =======

-Procmon is a kernel module that hijacks sys calls and sends information about which processes called which sys call, with what arguments did they called them with, what was the return value, etc, and sends that information to a nice ncurses interface.
+Procmon is a kernel module that hijacks sys calls and sends information about which processes called which sys calls, with what arguments did they call them with, what was the return value, etc, and sends that information to a nice ncurses interface.